CyberSecAI/KeyPhraseExtractionModel/README.md

 ##### Description

-> An **unauthenticated root login may allow upon reboot when a commit script is used**.
+> An unauthenticated root login may allow upon reboot when a commit script is used.
 A commit script allows a device administrator to execute certain instructions during commit, which is configured under the [system scripts commit] stanza.
-Certain commit scripts that work without a problem during normal commit may cause unexpected behavior upon reboot which can leave the system in a state where **root CLI login is allowed without a password** due to the system reverting to a safe mode authentication state.
+Certain commit scripts that work without a problem during normal commit may cause u**nexpected behavior upon reboot** which can leave the system in a state where **root CLI login is allowed without a password** due to the system reverting to a safe mode authentication state.
 Lastly, only logging in physically to the console port as root, with no password, will work.

 ##### Extracted KeyPhrases